Skip to main content

 Important information

 It is crucial to seek independent advice regarding the options outlined here.
-Refer to our list of key contacts for more information.
+Refer to our list of useful contacts for more information.

 Assurance and Insurance

-Review existing policies with your Life Assurance Provider(s) to ensure adequate coverage and arrange suitable cover if policies have lapsed.
+We recommend that you check your current policies with your life assurance provider(s) to confirm that you have adequate coverage and to arrange appropriate cover if any policies have lapsed.

 Back to top